Vresse-sur-Semois The Little Switzerland of Namur

 The Creation of the World

-God the Father holding the sun and the moon, symbolizing cosmic genesis
+God the Father holding the sun and moon, symbolizing cosmic genesis

 Central Panel